 St. Anselm's College is committed to the provision of high standards of education for all its pupils.
 This includes the identification and assessment of students with special educational needs.
-All staff have a shared responsibility to provide for pupils with special educational needs under the guidance of the Special Educational Needs coordinator, SENCO - Mrs A Ravenscroft and the direction of the Governing Body and Head Teacher.
+All staff have a shared responsibility to provide for pupils with special educational needs under the guidance of the Special Educational Needs coordinator, SENCO - Mr R Passingham and the direction of the Governing Body and Head Teacher.

-Our SENDCO can be contacted at aravenscroft@st-anselms.com
+Our SENDCO can be contacted at sendco@st-anselms.com